porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 \
 (page 25)

 The paper suggests using binary weights and permanence coefficient for each synapse, with a global threshold on when synapse is considered to be established.
 The idea of separating the lifetime into a scalar and then having on/off state sounds interesting.
-Although in the interview, Jeff gave the reason for binary weights to be that the brain did it, and therefore we shouldn't do scalars.
-I am not sure about the reasoning.
+Although in the interview Jeff Hawkins's reason for binary weights was that it's what the brain in a sense does, and therefore we shouldn't do scalars.
+This reasoning seems valid in Numenta's case where they model brain as closely as possible.

 > We want all our columns to represent non-trivial patterns in the input.
 This goal can be achieved by setting a minimum threshold of input for the column to be active.
 For example, if we set the threshold to 50, it means that a column must have a least 50 active synapses on its dendrite segment to be active, guaranteeing a certain level of complexity to the pattern it represents.
 \
 \
 (page 27)

 An elaboration on how does the threshold guarantee non trivial patterns should follow.
-Maybe that's where the intuition guides, nonetheless some more robust explanation is needed.
+Maybe that's where the intuition guides, nonetheless it's not enough.

 In summary, the paper stress following:
 1. **Use all columns.** Can be done by boosting activity of neurons which fire less than their neighbors.